Why is drinking and driving a problem?

 Sure, these countries are on the high end of the spectrum, with most other countries falling somewhere between 15% and 20%.
 However, even if we take an extremely conservative estimate and say that, globally, only 10% of all traffic-related deaths involve alcohol, that's still over 100,000 preventable deaths every year.

 Most people don't drink and drive.
-Since 1997, the Victorian Police in Australia have breath tested more than 24 million drivers, and they found that 99.7% of all drivers recorded blood alcohol levels below the legal limit.
-The main reason given for drink-driving?
-They didn't think they were over the limit.
+Since 1997, the Victorian Police in Australia have breath tested more than 24 million drivers, and they found that only 0.03% of all drivers recorded blood alcohol levels above the legal limit.
+When asked why they were driving while drunk, can you guess what the most common answer was?
+They didn't think they were drunk.

-So it's pretty clear that most people actively try to do the right thing by not drinking and driving.
-And of the few people who do end up drink-driving, most of them think that they're under the legal limit and that they're not too drunk to drive.
+From the above example, it's clear that most people try to do the right thing by not drinking and driving.
+And of the few people who do end up driving while drunk, most of them think that they're under the legal limit.

 That's why a BAC calculator is so important: If you're a good person who doesn't plan on drinking and driving, an estimate from a BAC calculator might be enough to dissuade you from driving.
 If you're ever unsure, pick the safe option and find another way home.